Free Fitness / Fat Loss / Weight Loss / Exercise Information Resource Protein - General Overview

 Protein makes up the structure of most cells in the human body.
 The major function of protein with regards to exercise is its involvement in the reparation and development of all tissues and hence it is essential for muscle growth.

-Complete proteins
+Complete Proteins

 Complete proteins contains all 22 essential amino acids (also termed high-quality protein).
 It is common for animal sources to be complete proteins.

-Incomplete proteins
+Incomplete Proteins

-Incomplete proteins contains only some of the 22 essential amino acids.
+Incomplete proteins contain only some of the 22 essential amino acids.
 It is common for plant sources to be incomplete proteins and hence fail to support growth when used as the sole protein source.

 How much protein do I need?